deeakpan/springfield/README.md

 - **40x20 Digital Grid** - Own your piece of the digital world
 - **Dual Token Payments** - Buy tiles with $SPRFD or $PEPU tokens
 - **Customizable Tiles** - Add images, links, social media, and project details
-- **Auction System** - 1-minute auctions for the center attention layer
+- **Automatic Auction System** - Daily auctions at 8:53 UTC with 3-minute duration and winner display
 - **IPFS Integration** - All metadata stored on IPFS for decentralization
 - **Real-time Updates** - Instant blockchain updates across the grid